Hashnode/mern-starter/README.md

 ### Webpack Configs

 MERN uses Webpack for bundling modules.
-There are three types of Webpack configs provided `webpack.config.dev.js` (for development), `webpack.config.prod.js` (for production) and `webpack.config.server.js` (for bundling server in production).
+There are four types of Webpack configs provided `webpack.config.dev.js` (for development), `webpack.config.prod.js` (for production), `webpack.config.server.js` (for bundling server in production) and `webpack.config.babel.js` (for [babel-plugin-webpack-loaders](https://github.com/istarkov/babel-plugin-webpack-loaders) for server rendering of assets included through webpack).

 The Webpack configuration is minimal and beginner-friendly.
 You can customise and add more features to it for production build.